Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/08-dsp-library/README.md

 ![Vitis Analyzer Array](images/DSPLib_tutorial_part_2_Vitis_Analyzer_Array.png)

 Selecting the **Trace** option on the navigation bar shows the tile (18,0) (the chan_FIR kernel) spending most of its time running kernel code, while tile (19,0) (hb_FIR) spends significant time being idle in _main. chan_FIR is the bottleneck in this datapath, which is not surprising because it has many more taps to compute.
+Note: Please ensure that when using trace view, you examine the waveform within the 0 to 50 us range.

 ![Vitis Analyzer Trace](images/DSPLib_tutorial_part_2_Vitis_Analyzer_Trace.png)